-First we contacted the Dublin County Sheriffs Office and the Dublin City Sheriffs Office who look after the county and city districts in Dublin respectively.
+Interested in this topic, a few years ago, we contacted the Dublin County Sheriffs Office and the Dublin City Sheriffs Office who look after the county and city districts in Dublin respectively.
 Both of these offices have a similar story to tell: officers act on foot of either court orders or revenue warrants made out against a particular person.
 This gives officers the right to seize property in the name of that individual – including motor vehicles.
+In short they have the legal right to repossess cars in Ireland.

 Officers also have the right to seize vehicles designated as specific chattels by the courts – in other words when the court gives an order to seize a specific vehicle as opposed to simply the assets of an individual – but this is far less common.